blex-max/expos/README.md

 ## Usage

 ```
-EXtract POSitional data and statistics from alignment at VCF variant sites.
-Alignment files used require indexes of the same name with the .(b/cr)ai extension.
+EXtract POSitional data and statistics from alignment at
+VCF variant sites, and encode them as INFO fields to VCF.
+Requires the presence of .(b/cr)ai indexes of the same name
+as the relevant alignment.
 Annotated VCF to stdout.
+See
+README or output VCF header for descriptions of fields
+added.

 Usage:
   expos [OPTION...] <VCF/BCF (- for stdin)> <ALN.(b/cr)am>